-Vendor finance or rent to own finance isn’t for everyone.
-There are a few risks and higher costs involved so you should probably consider these other no deposit home loan options before going down this path.
+Note: Vendor finance or rent to own finance isn’t for everyone.
+There are a few risks and higher costs involved so you should probably consider a no deposit home loan before going down this path.

 What is vendor finance?

 There are actually three different types of vendor finance.